 The Most Prominent Practice of Irish Blessings

 It does not matter whether you are Irish or not.
 When you ask for blessings from God, you pray.
 There are lots of Irish blessings regarding different aspects of life.
-However, when you are Irish, there is one practice that is surely familiar around the place.
-This practice includes the existence of fairy trees and, trusts us, there are plenty of them.
+However, when you are Irish, there is one practice that is undoubtedly familiar around the place.
+This practice includes the existence of fairy trees and, trust us, there are plenty of them.
 However, they have different names, including Wishing Trees, Hawthorn Trees, and May Bushes.

 What are the Fairy Trees?